This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 This Easy Frittata is ALSO perfect for dinner!

 We LOVE breakfast for dinner, don’t you??
-I know some people don’t care for it, like my husband, but when I served this frittata he wasn’t against it.
-Served with air fryer french toast and fresh fruit on the side this makes a nice full dinner everyone can enjoy.
+I know some people don’t care for it, like my husband, but when I served this frittata, he wasn’t against it.
+Served with air fryer french toast and fresh fruit on the side, this makes a nice full dinner everyone can enjoy.
+Or add a hashbrown casserole to the mix instead of french toast!

 Or use it for meal planning